Chiral13/plugin/README.md

 ## Usage
 1. Launch simulation environment: ros2 launch nav2_bringup tb3_simulation_launch.py params_file:=/path/to/your_params.yaml
-- Use argument **headless:=False** to start gazebo simulation
+- Use argument **headless:=False** to start gazebo simulation.
-- A sample parameter file is given in the repository
+- A sample parameter file is given in the repository.
-2. Give a 2D Pose Estimate
+2. Give a 2D Pose Estimate.
-3. Give a Nav2Goal
+3. Give a Nav2Goal.

 ## Troubleshooting
-- **Plugin not Found**: Ensure the package is properly sourced
+- **Plugin not Found**: Ensure the package is properly sourced.
 - **Simulation not starting**: Before using the package flollow steps given at ([getting started](https://docs.nav2.org/getting_started/index.html))

+## Known Issues
+- currently the panning algorithm is to susceptible to initial pose estimate.
+- aborts on longer path plans.